lpod/lpod-python/doc/level0.rst

 	existing part.

 set_part(part_name, data)
-	Creates or replace a part in the current odf_container using external raw data.
+	Creates or replaces a part in the current odf_container using external raw data.

 	The target part_name is selected according to the same rules as with get_part().

-	As with del_part(), the change apply to the odf_container object in memory but it doesn't affect the corresponding persistent package before the next call of the save() method.
+	As with del_part(), the change applies to the odf_container object in memory but it doesn't affect the corresponding persistent package before the next call of the save() method.